Skip to content

 Can I bring my dog up Sgurr na Ba Glaise?

-Is there mobile signal on Sgurr na Ba Glaise?
+What's mobile reception like on Sgurr na Ba Glaise?

 Brief EE/Vodafone at Inversilort and on the Lochailort road; no signal in the Moidart hills